Introduction

 But my passion for Rust didn't make learning it easy.
 Quite the opposite.

-When I decided to dive headfirst into Rust, I ran into many frustrating obstacles.
+When I decided to dive headfirst into Rust, I ran into plenty of frustrating obstacles.

-The first was that materials in Portuguese were scarce, and the ones that existed were, for the most part, extremely low quality, too superficial, or simply bad machine translations that confused more than they taught.
+The first was that materials in Portuguese were scarce, and the ones that did exist were mostly of very low quality, way too superficial, or simply badly done machine translations that confused more than they taught.

 So I turned to content in English.
-And there came the second problem: practically every resource on Rust, even the official Rust Book itself, assumed I already had solid programming experience.
-They required me to know intermediate or advanced concepts before even starting to learn Rust at all.
+And there came the second problem: practically every material about Rust, even the official Rust Book itself, assumed I already had solid programming experience.
+They required knowing intermediate or advanced concepts before even starting to actually learn Rust.
 They recommended Rust as a "second language."

-Although I had already had some contact with programming, I had never developed a project with enough complexity to feel like I fit those requirements.
+Even though I'd already had some contact with programming, I had never built a project complex enough to feel like I met those requirements.
 I was stuck between being "too much of a beginner" for the existing resources and "too experienced" to give up.

-I had to use several resources simultaneously: the Rust Book itself (which I recommend to everyone), Udemy courses, YouTube videos, and AIs to explain things and make them more approachable for someone without complete experience.
+I had to use several resources at the same time: the Rust Book itself (which I recommend to everyone), Udemy courses, YouTube videos, and AIs to explain things to me and make the explanations more approachable and adapted to someone without complete experience.
 It was a fragmented, exhausting, and often confusing process.